-When the representative office has been incorporated, there comes the need to open a corporate bank account.
-You can choose any of the local or international banks in Singapore or elsewhere.
+After incorporating the representative office, there is the need to open a corporate bank account.
+You can choose any local or international banks in Singapore or elsewhere.

-If you can’t come to Singapore then you have to select a particular bank, which does not demand your presence for the opening of the corporate bank account.
+However, if you can’t come to Singapore, you have to select a particular bank that does not demand your presence to open a corporate bank account.
 There are various banks from which you can choose.
 Standard character Bank and HSBC are two international banks that enable you to initiate an account without your existence in Singapore.

 Registration of Singapore Central Provident (CPF):

-The Singapore Central Provident Fund or CPF is a mandatory pension fund system in which the employer and the employee share a portion from their monthly salary in these funds.
-The contribution of CPF by the employers is mandatory for all the local employees who are the citizen’s or are the permanent residents of Singapore.
-Their monthly earnings should be more than S$50.
+The Singapore Central Provident Fund or CPF is a mandatory pension fund system in which the employer and the employee share a portion of their monthly salary in these funds.
+The contribution of CPF by the employers is mandatory for all the local employees who are citizens or are permanent residents of Singapore.
+Therefore, their monthly earnings should be more than S$50.

 Registered Office Hours:

-- You must have a registered office address in Singapore.
-The certified office must also stay open for the public for at least three hours in a single day through the regular business period on weekdays.
+You must have a registered office address in Singapore.
+The certified office must also stay open for the public for at least three hours every day through the regular business period on weekdays.

-- The registration number of the business must be specified on the letterheads, invoices, billings or other documents that are utilized for official business communications.
+The business registration number must be specified on the letterheads, invoices, billings, or other documents utilized for official business communications.

-- If your Representative Office plans to import and export samples of goods in and out of Singapore, you will be required to register with Singapore Customs and get a CR Number that is commonly known as Custom Registration.
+Suppose your Representative Office plans to import and export samples of goods in and out of Singapore.
+In that case, you will have to register with Singapore Customs and get a CR Number known as Custom Registration.